junxit/us-congress-bills-117/bill.md

   - **(2)** Small impoverished communities, as such term is defined in section 203 of such Act.
   - **(3)** Other communities, areas, or individuals that the Comptroller General determines pertinent.
 - **(c)** *Report to Congress* Not later than 1 year after the date of enactment of this Act, the Comptroller General shall submit to Congress a report describing the results of the study required under subsection (a).

+## § 11.
+Applicability

+The amendments made by sections 2, 4(a), 8, and 9, and the provisions under section 6, shall only apply to amounts appropriated on or after the date of enactment of this Act.